 Housed within the PMHCP is Crisis Services’ Crisis Intervention Training (CIT) Project.
 The CIT Project is aimed at developing CIT Teams in all police agencies in Erie County.
-Click here for more information on this project (this should then link the viewer to the CIT Training Project page).
+Click here for more information on this project.

 For additional information on the PMHCP, please contact Tracie Bussi, Police Mental Health Coordination Project Coordinator, at 834-2310 x4427 or firstname.lastname@example.org.

 The Crisis Intervention Training (CIT) Project, housed within Crisis Services’ Police Mental Health Project, is aimed at developing CIT Teams in all police agencies in Erie County.
 CIT is specialized training for law enforcement for responding to individuals with mental illness.
 The training focuses on identification of mental illness and referral to appropriate resources in the community, particularly immediate linkage to programs within Crisis Services, such as the Mobile Outreach Program or the CIT-Crisis Case Management Program.
 Through the training, police agencies ideally create CIT Teams, teams of officers within each jurisdiction designated to respond to calls on individuals with mental illness.
 Nationally, CIT has been shown to be effective in responding to individuals with mental illness, focusing on improved care being provided to individuals with mental illness, and creating increased trust within the community.
 In addition, it has also been shown to be cost-effective for the community and law enforcement, reduce use of force by officers, reduce officer injury, and focuses on jail and hospital diversion, when appropriate, and encourages linkage to community services.

 Since 2015, CIT Teams have developed in the following police departments:

 Cheektowaga Police Department